Blepharoplasty (Eyelid Rejuvenation)

 What is done to improve the appearance of my lower eyelids?

 For lower eyelid surgery, often an incision is hidden just below the lower lashes.
 Through this incision, excess skin, muscle and fat are removed, or fat may be redistributed to eliminate puffiness or bulges.
 Other adjustments to correct special problems such as muscle laxity may be performed.
 As in upper eyelid surgery, the incision is well camouflaged by natural creases.
-In some cases, you and your Chicago Eye Lift surgeon may decide that the best approach for removing excess fat is through an incision placed inside the lower eyelid.
+In some cases, you and your surgeon may decide that the best approach for removing excess fat is through an incision placed inside the lower eyelid.
 This technique requires no external incision, but it cannot be used to remove excess skin.
 A laser may sometimes be used in conjunction with this method to tighten the lower eyelid skin.

 For upper eyelid surgery, generally, an incision is hidden within the natural fold of the upper eyelid and extends slightly beyond the outside corner into the laugh lines or other existing creases.